jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Conclusion

 Hashing the user's password with a correctly configured **Argon2** algorithm and using a long random **salt** and long random **pepper** provides very strong password protection, even in the case of a database breach.
-If the pepper is discovered it stills offers good protection against dictionary, brute force and rainbow table attacks.
+If the pepper is discovered it stills offers good protection against dictionary, brute force and reverse hash lookup attacks.

 Two more aspects that should be delved into in more depth are the lengths of the salts and peppers and the parameters for tuning the Argon2 hashing algorithm.